Alexander Orlov (Soviet defector): Work during Spanish Civil War

-In early September 1936, Orlov was appointed NKVD liaison to the Spanish Republican Ministry of Interior, arriving in Madrid on September 16.
+In early September 1936, Orlov was appointed NKVD liaison to the Spanish Republican faction's ministry of the interior, arriving in Madrid on 16 September.
 Author Donald Rayfield reports:

 Stalin, Yezhov and Beria distrusted Soviet participants in the Spanish war.
 Military advisors like Vladimir Antonov-Ovseenko, journalists like Mikhail Koltsov were open to infection by the heresies, especially Leon Trotsky's, prevalent among the Republic's supporters.

 NKVD agents sent to Spain were therefore keener on abducting and murdering anti-Stalinists among Republican leaders and International Brigade commanders than on fighting Francisco Franco.
 The defeat of the Republic, in Stalin's eyes, was caused not by the NKVD's diversionary efforts but by the treachery of the heretics.

 Orlov arrived in Madrid on 15 September 1936.
 He organized guerrilla warfare behind Nationalist lines, as he had done in Ukraine during the Russian Civil War, but after his defection to the West the work was later credited to his deputy, Grigory Syroezhkin, to avoid mention of the defected general.

 In October 1936, Orlov, according to his own disputed testimony, was placed in command of the operation which moved the Spanish gold reserves from Madrid to Moscow.
 The Republican government had agreed to use this hoard of bullion as an advance payment for Soviet military supplies.
 Orlov undertook the logistics of this transfer.
 It took four nights for truck convoys, driven by Soviet tankmen, to bring the 510 tonnes of gold from its hiding place in the mountains to the port of Cartagena.
 There, under threat of German bombing raids, it was loaded on four different Russian steamers bound for Odessa.
 For his service, Orlov received the Order of Lenin.
 According to Boris Volodarsky's research, Orlov greatly exaggerated his role in this operation (e.g., by claiming he made it possible by negotiating the matter with the Spanish republican government), his mission being mostly logistical and a security one.

 However, Orlov's main task in Spain remained arresting and executing Trotskyites, Anarchists, Roman Catholic supporters of Franco's Nationalists, and other suspected foes of the Spanish Republic.
 Documents released from the NKVD archives detail a number of Orlov's crimes in Spain.
 He was responsible for orchestrating the arrest and summary execution of members of the Workers' Party of Marxist Unification (POUM).
 He also directed the kidnapping and killing of the POUM leader Andreu Nin.

 Orlov was promoted to NKVD chief for Spain around February 1937.
 Soon, Stalin and the new NKVD head Nikolai Yezhov started the Great Purge, which spread to people operating for NKVD outside the USSR.
 In Spain, "[a]ll liquidations were planned and executed under Orlov's direction.
 After an apparent failure to mount some sort of intelligence-gathering operations, it seems that Orlov's main preoccupation was now witch-hunting.
 In other words, he became primarily engaged in persecution of those who, for different reasons, were declared enemies by Stalin and Yezhov".